A mullet drivetrain pairs drop-bar shifters with a wide-range mountain bike rear derailleur, usually set up 1x.

 SRAM mullet drivetrains explained

-Any AXS shifters can be paired with any AXS Eagle rear derailleur.
+SRAM has fully embraced mullet drivetrains across its AXS range, with all AXS shifters able to be paired with any AXS Eagle rear derailleur.

-On its mechanical groupsets, SRAM uses two different cable pull ratios, with Exact Actuation used on the road derailleurs and X Actuation used on the brand’s 1x mountain bike derailleurs, making the two incompatible without modification.
+On its mechanical groupsets, SRAM uses two different cable-pull ratios, with Exact Actuation used on the road derailleurs and X Actuation used on the brand’s 1x mountain bike derailleurs, making the two incompatible without modification.

 However, SRAM’s new mechanical Apex Eagle levers use the X Actuation pull ratio, making them compatible with all Eagle drivetrains.